slnsw/common-sip/specification.md

     -   This value makes no sense without the linking_agent_identifier_value above
     -   Value from controlled vocabulary [**https://id.loc.gov/vocabulary/preservation/eventRelatedAgentRole.html**](https://id.loc.gov/vocabulary/preservation/eventRelatedAgentRole.html)

-*\*Event detail is repeated here although it is NR in PREMIS 3.0 but it is expected that a digital preservation system will wrap this in the repeatable wrapper eventDetailInformation.*
+*\*Event detail can repeated as many times as needed, starting with suffix 1 and incrementing the number each time.
+Although it is a non repeating semantic unit in PREMIS 3.0, it is expected that a digital preservation system will wrap this in the repeatable wrapper eventDetailInformation.*

 #### PREMIS_IE_significant_props